David Bone, Owner & Funeral Director

 Holly grew up in Prineville, OR, after graduating from high school she moved to the Portland area while she attended mortuary school at Mt.
 Hood Community College, graduating with a degree in Applied Science/Funeral Service Education in 2003.
 Holly has been a part of the funeral industry in many areas of the state for over 10 years now.
 Working in the Willamette Valley area, on the Southern Oregon Coast and in Central Oregon.
 She relocated to St. Helens in July of 2014 after being offered a position at Columbia Funeral Home.
 She is a very active member of Columbia County Rotary Club and serves as a Board Member for the Oregon Funeral Directors Association.
 During her spare time, she enjoys working outside in her yard, being with friends and family enjoying the outdoors and rooting for her favorite football teams.
 Holly enjoys serving her families during one of the hardest times of their lives and she takes great pride in her effort to do so.

 Cherise Van Hooser is a funeral director/ embalmer at Columbia Funeral Home.
 She has moved all around Oregon while growing up, but considers herself from Portland, Oregon, where she has spent most of her time.
 It was not until her last term of finishing up a general associate’s degree at Portland Community College, that she realized she wanted to take a different career path, with the gentle push of a professor, she decided to change gears.
 She went back to school at Mt.
 Hood Community College, and graduated with a degree in Applied Science and Funeral Service Education in 2015.
 While she was going to school, she started out at Columbia Funeral Home as their intern, after graduating she has since stayed and grown here.
 Cherise is a member of the Kiwanis Club of St. Helens and enjoys being involved in the community any way she can.
-During her spare time, she enjoys painting, sewing, time with family, backpacking and the occasional obstacle race.
-Cherise and her husband look forward to settling in the neighborhood and further growing into their new community.
+During her spare time, she enjoys being outdoors, whether camping in the woods or kayaking on the river, spending time with friends and family, and playing with her dog.
+She looks forward to growing within the community.

 Bea Crawford, Office Manager